fx74/ALQ/README.md

 # ALQ
 Adaptive Ladder Queue implementation.<br /> It is an updated version of the Ladder Queue introduced by W.T.Tang and R.S.M.Goh (https://dl.acm.org/citation.cfm?id=1103324).
 Its main goal is to achieve O(1) theoretical complexity in real-world performance under various workloads.
 The Classic Hold model has been adopted to create the event queue.
 It implies that each dequeue operation is followed by an enqueue one.
+The Adaptive Ladder Queue is an effective implementation of the Pending Event Set (PES) in Descrete Event Simulation (DES).
+Its use is not confined to the simulation field, but the introduced data structure can be emplyed in other areas such as multimedia systems or image analysis, etc.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.